-As a unit of Princeton HealthCare System, University Medical Center of Princeton provides a comprehensive and multidisciplinary approach to each patient’s treatment.
+As a unit of Princeton Health, Princeton Medical Center provides a comprehensive and multidisciplinary approach to each patient’s treatment.
 You will have access to an entire system of health and wellness services — all dedicated to helping you lose weight, feel better, live healthier and achieve the very best quality of life.

 To request a consultation, please call 609.785.5870 or use the Book Appointment button below.Book an Appointment